 These are all part of the future of Pleo -- and the future of Ugobe.
 The company hasn't revealed its next robotics project, but according to Sosoka, "It will be a lot different from Pleo ...
 Pleo has a big space that we can explore and end users can explore, and so we can kind of let that space mature.
 We'll do something with the next life form will be in a very different space."

-If you'd like to know more about robotics and related topics, you can follow the links on the next page.
+If you'd like to know more about robotics and related topics, you can follow the links below.